fabianmoss/academic-website/content/publication/moss2019PLOS/index.md

 publication: "*PLOS ONE, 14*(6)"
 publication_short: ""

+abstract: >
-abstract: "Tonal harmony is one of the central organization systems of Western music.
+  Tonal harmony is one of the central organization systems of Western music.
 This article characterizes the statistical foundations of tonal harmony based on the computational analysis of expert annotations in a large corpus.
 Using resampling methods, this study shows that 1) the rank-frequency distribution of chords resembles a power law, i.e. few chords govern a large proportion of the data; 2) chord transitions are referential and chord predictability is significantly affected by distinguished chord features; 3) tonal harmony conveys directedness in time; and 4) tonal harmony operates differently at the hierarchical levels of chords and keys.
-These results serve to characterize tonal harmony on empirical grounds and advance the methodological state-of-the-art in digital musicology."
+These results serve to characterize tonal harmony on empirical grounds and advance the methodological state-of-the-art in digital musicology.

 # Summary.
 An optional shortened abstract.
 summary: ""